ipetkov/crane/docs/API.md

   registry's `config.json` file
 * `registryFromGitIndex`: if you would like the download URL to be inferred from the index's source directly.
+* `registryFromSparse`: if you would like the download URL to be inferred from the index's source directly, and the index is a sparse index.

 See the documentation on each function for more specifics.